 As a part of the support network, you can internalize this experience by considering what your friend or family member is going through, identifying needs, and assessing your ability to meet those needs.
 Internalizing this experience is not to be confused with making it about you.
 Rather, internalizing is about knowing your capacity, limits, and boundaries.
 It is vital to the well-being of the parents going through this devastating process that you know what you are and are not able to offer.

 Support can take many forms, and it is okay to know what type of support is best for you to provide.
 If you know that you do not have the emotional capacity to sit with them as they talk through their experience, that is okay.
 You can be someone who comes alongside them in a different way.
 You might provide a meal and drop it on the porch.
 You might partner financially to help them offset some medical bills.
-You might drop a card in the mail or send a text every now and then to let them know you’re thinking of them.
+You might drop a card in the mail or send a text every now and then to let them know you are thinking of them.
 All of those things are supportive.

 Empathy is listening to someone communicate their feelings to you and trying to internalize those feelings.
 It is about putting yourself in their shoes and looking at it from their perspective.
 You may not understand why they are grieving the way they are.
 You may not understand the manifestation of their overwhelming emotions.
 You may not understand their decisions.
 That is okay.
-You don’t have to understand it, but you need to put yourself aside.
+You do not have to understand it, but you need to put yourself aside.

 Allow them to feel how they feel.
 Do not try to fix what is happening to them or change how they are feeling.
 Losing a child is a trauma like no other.
 It changes the parents in ways you cannot imagine so understand that it may take a while before you recognize your friend or family member again.
 Understand that, even when they seem like their former selves, they are never going to fully be the same person they were before.
 Remember that grieving is intense, hard, consuming, and looks different every day.
 Be understanding when they need to cancel plans simply because the idea of being social is just too much to handle.
 Be patient.
 Simply put, empathy is meeting them where they are at any given moment.

 Following up helps bereaved parents bridge the gap between needing help and support and knowing how to ask for it.
-If they see you following up, empathizing, and remembering, they’re going to feel safer and more comfortable asking you for specific needs.
+If they see you following up, empathizing, and remembering, they are going to feel safer and more comfortable asking you for specific needs.
 Trauma and loss can create a lot of shame for parents.
 Shame for needing help.
 Shame for not knowing what they need.
 Shame for knowing what they need but not knowing how to ask for it.
 By following up, you are creating a safe and trustworthy place for them seek support.